Cricket in Oceania: Guam

 Cricket is popular among Indian expatriates in Guam, an unincorporated U.S. territory.
 The Guam Cricket Club was founded in 1992, and in 2010 had "about 25 members".
 Matches are played at Ypao Beach Field and on the University of Guam's playing fields.
 Plans to field a national team have been hampered by the lack of a dedicated ground and the frequent movement of players in and out of the country.
-Guam has been described as "the westernmost point in all of USA territory where cricket is played".